openacid/slimarray/README.md

 - **Fast access**: A `Get` takes 10 ns.
 Run and see the benchmark: `go test . -bench=.`.

 - **Adaptive**: It does not require the data to be totally sorted to compress it.
-E.g., PolyArray is perfect to store online user histogram data.
+E.g., SlimArray is perfect to store online user histogram data.

 # What It Is And What It Is Not